BUY PREGNANCY TESTS & OVULATION TESTS

 Other Possible Causes of Bleeding in Early Pregnancy

 Apart from implantation during early pregnancy, bleeding can occur due to different reasons.
-You need to talk to a healthcare provider if you experience heavy bleeding in the early months of pregnancy with or without pain or cramping.
+You need to talk to a healthcare provider if you experience heavy bleeding in the early months of pregnancy, with or without pain or cramping.
+Bleeding during early pregnancy can occur due to these reasons:

 Sex